lukiwieser/baysed-chess/readme.md

 A Geogebra file `Mean_max.gbb` for exploring how to get the minimum and maximum of two gaussian distributions.

+These two papers have been quite helpful for this part:

+* *Exact Distribution of the Max/Min of Two Gaussian Random Variables* by *Saralees Nadarajah and Samuel Kotz*
+* *Speeding up Computation of the max/min of a set of Gaussians for Statistical Timing Analysis and Optimization* by *Kuruvilla et al.*

 ## Credits

 Lukas Kuess, Stefan Steiniger, Theo Haslinger, Lukas Wieser